MDP in Leadership for Change

 Master's Degree Programme in Leadership for Change enables developing the kind of knowledge and expertise that is needed to explain and understand complex phenomena, become a visionary leader, and to change the world.

 In the programme, leadership is understood as a capability to deal with change.
 Major changes require joint efforts of the government, private companies and other institutions.
-The School of Management at the University of Tampere provides a unique setting for studying multifaceted leadership dynamics.
+The Faculty of Management at the University of Tampere provides a unique setting for studying multifaceted leadership dynamics.
 We bring together the perspectives of business and management from the private sector, the understanding about institutions and governance from the public administration, as well as the knowledge of international relations and political processes from the area of politics.

-The School offers high-quality academic research and teaching in the fields of business, public administration and politics - and the Leadership for Change programme focuses on the intersection of these fields.
+The Faculty offers high-quality academic research and teaching in the fields of business, public administration and politics - and the Leadership for Change programme focuses on the intersection of these fields.
 The aim of the programme is to provide the student with a unique understanding of these different fields with a specific focus on leading the dynamics of societal change processes.

 The programme has three specialisations: